Badger Trust

 Badger Trust, formerly the National Federation of Badger Groups (NFBG), is an animal welfare charity operating in England and Wales.
+It represents around fifty local badger groups dedicated to the conservation and protection of the European badger.
 It states that it is the leading voice for badgers and that its charitable aim is to promote and enhance the welfare, conservation and protection of badgers, their setts and their habitats.
-It represents around sixty local badger groups dedicated to the conservation and protection of the European badger.